WordPress/gutenberg/packages/element/README.md

 <a name="isValidElement" href="#isValidElement">#</a> **isValidElement**

-Checks if an object is a valid WPElement
+Checks if an object is a valid WPElement.

 _Parameters_